etcyl/rpi_dashboard/README.md

     Once the script completes, reboot the Raspberry Pi to apply the changes.

 2. Setting Up the Flask App on Windows

-Step 1: Install Python
+Install Python

     Download and install Python for Windows.
     Ensure you check "Add Python to PATH" during the installation.

-Step 2: Clone the Repository
+Clone the Repository

     Open PowerShell or Command Prompt and navigate to the folder where you want to place the project.
     Clone the project repository:
         ```git clone <https://github.com/your-repository/link>
         cd your-repository/link```

 Setup Virtual Environment

     Create a Python virtual environment:
         ```python -m venv venv```

 Activate the virtual environment:

     On Windows:
         ```.\venv\Scripts\activate```

 On macOS/Linux:

         ```source venv/bin/activate```

 Install dependencies for the machine running the flask app